simp/pupmod-simp-simp_bolt/README.md

 To apply an existing manifest, `su` to the bolt user and execute `bolt apply <manifest> --nodes <NODE NAME(S)> --password --sudo-password`.

+### Within the SIMP Omni-Environment

+If utilizing a SIMP Omni-Environment, change directories to the Puppet Environment directory, /etc/puppetlabs/code/environments/bolt, and execute Bolt commands there so the appropriate configuration files will be utilized.
+The environment can be created with the command `simpenv -n bolt` run as root.

+The Puppetfile and Puppetfile.simp behave the same as the traditional SIMP on a Puppet system.
+To install or update the modules as specified in the Puppetfile, simply execute
+`bolt puppetfile install --boltdir /etc/puppetlabs/code/environments/bolt`.
+Specifying the boltdir is only necessary if a bolt.yaml file is not present or if the command is run from a different directory.

+To apply the SIMP environment to a target system, execute `bolt apply manifests/site.pp --nodes <NODE NAME(S)> --password --sudo-password` from within the Puppet Environment directory.
+If the target system does not have the specified target user account configured, it will be necessary to also specify `--user username --run-as root` where username is an existing account on the target system with permissions to run sudo commands.

 ## Reference